jrs-innovation-center/art-mysql-exam/README.md

   - `painting` - used to track all the paintings.

 - Add data into the table.
+Use an integer for your primary key values.

 ### Step 2 - Environment variables

-- Use an environment variable to control which database platform (CouchDB or MySQL) the api "talks" to.
+- Use an environment variable to control which DAL (CouchDB or MySQL) the api code within **app.js** "talks" to.
 Provide the ability to switch database platforms when the api starts.
 Ex:  `DAL=dal-sql node app.js`

-- Use environment variables to manage connecting to mysql including ip address, database name, user name and password.
+- Use environment variables to manage the values used when creating a connection to mysql including IP address, database name, user name and password.

-- Modify your `npm start` script to default to the new sql dal.
+- Modify your `npm start` script to default to the new sql DAL.

 ### Step 3 - Create a mysql dal

-Update the code defined in your `art-api-exam` repository.
-Send data back and forth to a mysql database instead of the CouchDB database.
+- Update the code defined in your `art-api-exam` repository's `art-mysql-exam` branch.
 Create a **dal-sql.js** file used to interact with the mysql database named **art**.

-- Ensure the api utilizes the same JSON schema for the mysql database as the CouchDB database.

-  > When calling the API endpoints from POSTman, the JSON key names should remain the same.
-You should still display  `_id`, `_rev` and `type` keys in your responses, for example.  **YOUR PRIMARY KEY VALUES WILL LOOK MUCH DIFFERENT**.
+- When calling the API endpoints from POSTman, the JSON key names should remain the same.
+You should still display  `_id`, `_rev` and `type` keys in your `GET` responses, for example.  **YOUR PRIMARY KEY VALUES WILL LOOK MUCH DIFFERENT**.
 In a my sql database, the primary key values are an integer, while in a CouchDB database, the primary key values are a string.

   As an example, to retrieve a painting using the API, you would perform a `GET /art/paintings/:id`.
 Here's an example of the path that contains the primary key value for a painting with a primary key value of 5 from a mysql database: